dieunguyen04102003-arch/customer_behavior_analysis/README.md

 > Focus product recommendations for male customers while testing bundle promotions for female customers to increase basket size.

----

 ## VI.
-Business Recommendations**
+Business Recommendations

-> Based on the analysis, the following actions are recommended:
+> Based on the findings, the company could consider:

-> - Optimize discount allocation instead of applying promotions broadly.
+> - Optimizing discount allocation to improve promotion efficiency.
-> - Develop a loyalty program to improve long-term customer retention.
+> - Introducing a loyalty program to encourage repeat purchases.
-> - Personalize marketing campaigns based on customer purchasing behavior.
+> - Personalizing marketing campaigns based on customer purchasing behavior.
-> - Monitor promotion performance using key business KPIs.
+> - Monitoring promotion performance using key business KPIs.

+## VII.
+Conclusion
+> This project demonstrates a complete data analysis workflow using Python, SQL, and Power BI to transform raw transaction data into business insights.

+> The findings highlight opportunities to improve promotional strategies, better understand customer purchasing behavior, and support data-driven decision-making.